Viviana Acquaviva (City Tech)

 Kelle Cruz - Co-Grad Chair, AMNH-CUNY Liason (Hunter College)

-Prof. Cruz's research focuses on the observational study of brown dwarfs and very low-mass stars.
+and her research focuses on the observational study of brown dwarfs and very low-mass stars.
 Brown dwarfs form like stars, but unlike stars, they cool over time have radii, masses, and temperatures similar to giant gas planets like Jupiter.
-She uses optical and/or near-infrared spectroscopy (0.6–5 microns) on telescopes in Hawaii, Chile, and Arizona to collect data on these objects and uses specialized computer software (e.g., IRAF and IDL) and custom programming to do the analysis.
+She uses optical and/or near-infrared spectroscopy (0.6–5 microns) on telescopes in Hawaii, Chile, and Arizona to collect data on these objects and uses specialized computer software (e.g., IRAF, IDL, Python) and custom programming to do the analysis.
 Much of her research concentrates on creating a volume-complete sample of very low-mass stars and brown dwarfs and using that sample to undertake statistically robust studies of their physical properties.
 She also is currently studying juvenile brown dwarfs, only recently discovered, that have ages likely between 10 and 100 Myr and masses between ~10 and 30 Jupiter masses.
 Much of her current research efforts are focused on getting more accurate ages for these objects and using them to identify and calibrate age indicators in brown dwarfs.
+Prof. Cruz is also the founder and editor for AstroBetter

 Saavik Ford - Co-Undergrad Chair (Borough of Manhattan Community College)